Learning Sets with Separating Kernels

 We interpret $X$ as the data space and $\rho$ as the probability distribution generating the data.
 Roughly speaking, the kernel $K$ provides a natural {\em similarity measure} on $X$ and {it defines} its geometry.

 We denote by $\hh$ the reproducing kernel Hilbert {space} associated with the reproducing kernel $K$ (we refer to \cite{aron50,stch08} for an exhaustive review on the theory of reproducing kernel Hilbert spaces).
 The scalar product and norm in $\hh$ are denoted by $\scal{\cdot}{\cdot}$ and $\nor{\cdot}$, respectively.
-We recall that the elements of $\hh$ are complex functions on $X$, and the reproducing property $f(x) = \scal{f}{K_x}$ holds true for all $x\in X$ and $f\in\hh$, where $K_x\in\hh$ is defined by $K_x(\yps)=K(\yps, x)$.
-We consider complex kernels since this will make it easier to use Fourier theory in Section~\ref{RKHSCR}, and moreover there is no relevant difference with the real case (every real reproducing kernel Hilbert space is naturally embedded in its complexification, see Chapter 4 of \cite{stch08}).
+We recall that the elements of $\hh$ are {real} functions on $X$, and the reproducing property $f(x) = \scal{f}{K_x}$ holds true for all $x\in X$ and $f\in\hh$, where $K_x\in\hh$ is defined by $K_x(\yps)=K(\yps, x)$.